HJFunnyMinecraft/BungeeChatX/README_EN.md

 ## Plugin Feature

 - √ Minecraft Vanilla Style
-- √ Won't effect message processing plugin on your server
+- √ Won't effect message processing plugin on proxied server
 - √ Support Private Chat

 ## How to use

-Put `jar` file into `/plugins` folder in your Bungeecord server.
+Put `jar` file into `/plugins` folder in your Bungeecord server (not proxied server).

 ## Commands